 The UN recognizes International Day of Persons with Disabilities, so Model UN groups may also sponsor activities.
 Check out the Model UN pages at the University of Kansas and the University of South Carolina for more details.

 On December 10, 1948, the United Nations General Assembly adopted the Universal Declaration of Human Rights, which “establishes the equal dignity and worth of every person.”
 Human Rights Day commemorates this declaration, which holds the Guinness Book of World Records for being the most translated document.

 Similar to World Humanitarian Day and the International Day of Persons with Disabilities, look to Model UN groups for Human Rights Day activities.
-Additional campuses with Model UN chapters include the University of Dayton and the University of Illinois Springfield, and Western New England University.
+Additional campuses with Model UN chapters include the University of Dayton, the University of Illinois Springfield, and Western New England University.

 Kwanzaa was created in 1966 by Maulana Karenga — an activist and professor of African American studies at California State University, Long Beach — to celebrate African American and Pan-African culture.
 The holiday begins on December 26 and ends on New Year’s Day.

 At Cleveland State University, the Black Studies Program and Howard A. Mims African American Cultural Center hosts a pre-Kwanzaa celebration, the Kuumba Arts Festival.
 The festival features traditional performance art, including dance, speeches, and spirituals.

 Campuses in the United States believe in inclusive education and unity in diversity, and host many different heritage and identity celebrations throughout the year.
 This list represents some of the more popular cultural heritage events, but often there are many more.
 University communities are welcoming places interested in honoring both the differences and commonalities shared between people worldwide, and what we can learn from each other.